How to Integrate AI Into an App: Step-by-Step Guide + Feature Ideas

 AI agents chain multiple AI actions together to complete longer, complex tasks automatically.
 Think of ChatGPT’s “Deep Research” feature: It reasons through problems, pulls from multiple sources, and creates reports without you guiding each step.
 AI agents create truly endless possibilities for features, such as:

-- An agent in your app that allows users to describe what they’re looking for to a chatbot that analyzes their needs and product catalogs to recommend the best matches.
+• A shopping assistant agent that allows users to describe what they’re looking for to a chatbot that analyzes their needs and product catalogs to recommend the best matches.

-- A research assistant that regularly gathers market data, analyzes it, and delivers summary reports to your team.
+• A research assistant that regularly gathers market data, analyzes it, and delivers summary reports to your team without manual prompting.

 How to integrate AI into your app

-You’ll want to clearly define what the AI feature will be, including what the user will do, what the AI will do, what data or input will be provided (and by who), and what the user will accomplish.
+Clearly define what the AI feature will be, including what the user will do, what the AI will do, what data or input will be provided (and by whom), and what the user will accomplish.

 For example: